will2111/Cview/README.md

 ----- INSTALLATION -----

 - Clone the repo on your session.

 - Go in the repo you've just cloned.

 - execute the cview_inst.sh file.

+- If you don't have a .bash_aliases.
+It will notify it and create it.

 - check cview alias in ~/.bash_aliases with command : cat ~/.bash_aliases | grep cview (if it shows nothing, there is a problem).

+- Start a new terminal and you should have the command .
+If you've followed the instruction to and still can't use the command.
+Don't execute the cview_inst.sh twice, contact me I will be happy to help, my username is wfotso on the 42 intra.

 ----- USE -----